Doran Grant: Chicago Bears

 On September 26, 2017, Grant was signed to the Chicago Bears' practice squad.
 He signed a reserve/future contract with the Bears on January 1, 2018.

 On September 1, 2018, Grant was waived by the Bears.

 Atlanta Legends

-On October 12, 2018, Grant signed with the Arizona Hotshots of the Alliance of American Football, but eventually joined the Atlanta Legends for the 2019 AAF season.
+On October 12, 2018, Grant signed with the Arizona Hotshots of the Alliance of American Football (AAF), but eventually joined the Atlanta Legends for the 2019 AAF season.
 The league ceased operations in April 2019.

 DC Defenders

-Grant was drafted in the 4th round during phase four in the 2020 XFL Draft by the DC Defenders.
+Grant was selected by the DC Defenders of the XFL in the 4th round during phase four in the 2020 XFL draft.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 Winnipeg Blue Bombers

-Grant signed with the Winnipeg Blue Bombers of the CFL on May 28, 2020.
-After the CFL canceled the 2020 season due to the COVID-19 pandemic, Grant chose to opt-out of his contract with the Blue Bombers on September 3, 2020.
+Grant signed with the Winnipeg Blue Bombers of the Canadian Football League (CFL) on May 28, 2020.
+After the CFL canceled the 2020 season due to the COVID-19 pandemic, Grant chose to opt-out of his contract with the Blue Bombers on September 3.